scala/docs.scala-lang/_overviews/scala3-book/scala-tools.md

 There, that’s much faster.

 If you type `help` at the sbt command prompt you’ll see a list of other commands you can run.
-But for now, just type `exit` to leave the sbt shell.
-(You can also press `CTRL-D` instead of typing `exit`.)
+But for now, just type `exit` (or press `CTRL-D`) to leave the sbt shell.

 ### Other build tools for Scala